PZ220V110W/python-learning/day1.md

 #I am going to burn out.
 # satisfaction
 #if you want to do a lot of things, you will do well in the in n
+#you should remove distraction as much as posible.